nazavr322/ukr-handwriting-classification/README.md

 That's it, even if it looks a little difficult, in fact, all the stages are quite simple.
 Take a look at how our final images look like after all the processing (without augmentations ofcourse):
 ![](https://github.com/nazavr322/ukr-handwriting-classification/blob/main/reports/figures/10_proc_samples.png)
 ## Model training
-As I've mentioned earlier, actually I've used 2 models to solve my problem.
+Actually I've used 2 models to solve my problem.
 As you can see on the plots above, amount of available data is very little.
-1k of unequally distributed samples (33 classes and some of them don't have uppercase analogs at all) doesn't allow us to generalize well.
-And even if we could, we wouldn't be able to recognize the numbers at all.
+1.5k of unequally distributed samples (43 classes and some of them don't have uppercase analogs at all) doesn't allow us to generalize well.
 So, my solution was pretty straightforward, pretrain the model on MNIST first (because letter images are pretty much the same) and then fine-tune it to solve multi-output classification problem.
 ### MNIST Model
 MNIST classification problem was solved long time ago, so I have nothing special to say here.
 With pretty much default hyperparameters I was able to reach `accuracy = 99.39%` only after 25 epochs of training.
 More than enough for our task.
 You can see the nn's architecture below:
 ![](https://github.com/nazavr322/ukr-handwriting-classification/blob/main/reports/figures/mnist_model_h.svg)